Getting from SEA Airport to Seattle Cruise Port (2026 Guide)

 - Pack layers in your carry-on.
 Even in summer, Alaska cruise departures from Seattle can be cool and overcast.
 The ship’s luggage delivery takes hours, so have a jacket accessible.
 Not sure what to wear on board?
 Check the cruise dress code guide for formal night and casual day expectations.

-- Book Pier 66 excursions strategically.
-If your ship docks at Bell Street Pier, you are walking distance from Pike Place Market and the downtown waterfront.
-Use embarkation morning to explore if you arrive early.
+- Use a Pier 66 morning wisely.
+If you are on Norwegian, Oceania, or Regent at Bell Street Pier, you are walking distance from Pike Place Market and the downtown waterfront.
+Explore on embarkation morning if you arrive early.

 - Reserve port parking early.
 Alaska season parking fills up fast, especially on weekend departures.
 Book as soon as your sailing is confirmed.